Marquette.edu // O'Brien Fellowship //

-Marquette University’s J. William and Mary Diederich College of Communication has announced its inaugural class of three journalists who will take part in The Perry and Alicia O’Brien Fellowship in Public Service Journalism during the 2013-14 academic year.
-The journalism fellows are Hal Bernton of The Seattle Times, Dan Egan of the Milwaukee Journal Sentinel and Lillian Thomas of the Pittsburgh Post-Gazette.
-They began their fellowships Aug.
-24, 2013, and will reside within the College of Communication for the 2013-14 academic year, with each researching and producing an in-depth public service journalism project on campus and working with Marquette students, giving them first-hand journalism experience.
+Marquette University’s J. William and Mary Diederich College of Communication has now chosen a total of seven journalists to take part in The Perry and Alicia O’Brien Fellowship in Public Service Journalism.
+Known as O’Brien Fellows, each journalist chosen for the fellowship spends an academic year on campus researching and producing an in-depth public service journalism project – and working with Marquette students, giving them first-hand experience.

 Hal Bernton has been a reporter with The Seattle Times since 2000.
 He received the Gerald R. Ford Prize for national defense reporting in 2013 and was a Pulitzer finalist in 2003 for his work with other Seattle Times reporters on “The Terrorist Within.”
 In 1989, he was part of a team that won the Pulitzer Prize for Public Service for “People in Peril,” a series published by The Anchorage Daily News about Alaska’s native peoples.
-Related presentation: "Coal and Wind in China's Inner Mongolia"

 Dan Egan has been covering the Great Lakes for The Milwaukee Journal Sentinel since 2003.
 He was a Pulitzer finalist for explanatory reporting in both 2013 and 2010.
 Egan won the Oakes Award for environmental journalism in 2006 and has received four National Headliner Awards for environmental and science reporting.